CodeTemka/e2e-fraud-detection/README.md

 - The CLI relies on Azure credentials available to `DefaultAzureCredential` (environment variables, managed identity, or developer login).
 - Large raw datasets should stay out of version control; the `.gitignore` excludes common artifacts.
+- `.env.example` is a safe template checked into Git so collaborators know which variables to set.
+  Copy it to `.env` locally (which is ignored by Git) and fill in your real subscription, resource group, workspace, compute, and dataset names—personal tokens stay on your machine only.